vitor-paholsky/vitor-paholsky/README.md

 ### Check what im working there 👋

-- 🔭 I’m currently working on a project with Golang
+- 🌱 I’m currently working with C#
-- 🌱 I’m currently learning Golang and Java
 - 👯 I’m looking to collaborate on software projects =)
 - ⚡ Fun fact: I am an eternal apprentice
 -->